dartanian300/Xmodule-PHP/tests/README.md

 # Testing
 Each file in `src/` with any functionality that is not provided by a parent class or trait should have a corresponding test file in `tests/`.
 To run these machines, simply run the `scripts/run_unit_tests.bash` file in the terminal in the root folder.
-This will automatically run all unit tests. ***note:** this file is written for Unix systems.
+This will automatically run all unit tests.

+> **Note:** this file is written for Unix systems.
 It may need to be modified for Windows environments.